Katleho-engineer/WordChatBot/README.md

-### NB: If the instructions below are hard follow, I attached video in this folder showing how to implement the.
+### NB: If the instructions below are not clear, I attached video in this folder showing how to implement the.

 ## Type of chatbot:
 ### This a dictionary chatbot.